Battle of De Winton Field: Arrests and Legal Proceedings

-37 participants in the battle, including several women, would be charged by police on 187 counts of riot, incitement to riot, unlawful assembly, breach of the peace, and disturbing a public meeting.
-Several of those demonstrators were given six-month prison sentences.
+The confrontation had immediate legal consequences for the anti-fascist demonstrators.
+"37 participants in the battle, including several women, would be charged by police on 187 counts of riot, incitement to riot, unlawful assembly, breach of the peace, and disturbing a public meeting".
+The scale of the charges reflected the authorities' determination to prosecute those who had disrupted the BUF rally, despite the fact that the fascists had been the ones attempting to spread their message in a hostile environment.